sophon-org/sophon-account-sso/README.md

 import { createSophonEIP6963Emitter } from "@sophon-labs/account-eip6963";
 createSophonEIP6963Emitter(process.env.NETWORK_KEY);

-// The Sophon wallet will now announce itself via the EIP-6963 protocol
+// The Sophon Account will now announce itself via the EIP-6963 protocol
 // No additional setup is required
 ```

 This will automatically:

-- Register the Sophon wallet provider
+- Register the Sophon Account provider
 - Announce it through the [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) events
 - Make it available to [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) compatible applications